hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 ## Changing OMCC Version

-{% include alert.html content="In Italy, if you are under Huawei OLT it's mandatory to use 0xA3, while on Alcatel 0xB4, otherwise you will get O5 status but no MIBs" alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="In Italy, if you are under Huawei OLT it's mandatory to use 0xA3, while on Alcatel 0xB4, otherwise you will get O5 status but no MIBs - Note that this can be quirk of TIM Italy" alert="Warning" icon="svg-warning" color="red" %}

 ```sh